abshka/tobs/README.md

 ## First-Time Run

 On first run, you'll need to authenticate with Telegram.
 Follow the prompts to enter your phone number and the authentication code sent to your Telegram account.

-## TODO

-1. [x] The interactive interface
-2. [x] Make videos visible by default
-3. [x] Move classes into modules
-4. [ ] Make interactive way default when running script without .env
-5. [ ] Create subfolders for notes based on year of posting?
-6. [ ] Create links to another posts like as reply in telegram (what an idea hit me)